 The companies that design development programs for their employees will engage them and retain them.
 But most importantly, the employees will be motivated as they will know that their company invests in them.
 Talented employees significantly value the development opportunities in their work environment.
 Furthermore, it will also benefit the overall performance of your company.The development plans should be linked to employee goals and align with overall company objectives as discussed in the previous point.

 The leaders of every company should be role models for their teams and introduce employee engagement activities.
 They should inspire and communicate performance expectations clearly to their employees.
-Most importantly they should provide clear and concise feedback that helps their employees develop and achieve their goals.
+Most importantly they should provide clear and concise feedback that helps their employees develop and achieve their goals and maybe an occasional informal quote.